 necessary to succeed in their academic and professional careers.

-Previous studies
+Previous studies ( This part is better shortened)

 Research on students' self-study practices in developing English writing skills has been explored in various contexts, providing valuable insights into learners’ behaviors and challenges.
 These studies often focus on the role of individual goals, cultural influences, and educational environments in shaping writing development.
 While differing in scope and methodology, they offer theoretical and practical foundations that align with the objectives of this study, which investigates the self-study habits of third-year English Language and English Pedagogy students at Quy Nhon University.
 The following section highlights relevant research that informs and supports this focus.